 This course is not suitable for beginners, but for those that have already been producing music and are looking to improve their mixdown.
 You should be familiar with music production software to do this course, even if it is not Ableton Live that you are familiar with.
 Although this course is delivered on Ableton Live, the focus of this course is on teaching 3rd party plugins, so the DAW knowledge you have should be easily carried over for the basic use of Ableton Live.

-If you are a beginner, we would recommend looking at our Enhanced Course which will teach you the music production basics before moving on to the ‘Mixdown Fundamentals’ module.
-Or you could look at our Ultimate Course, which is again beginner friendly but will cover both the ‘Mixdown Fundamentals’ and ‘Advanced Mixdown’ modules at the end of the training.
+If you are a beginner, we would recommend looking at our Ultimate Course, which is beginner friendly but will cover both the ‘Mixdown Fundamentals’ and ‘Advanced Mixdown’ modules at the end of the training.

-Both the Enhanced and Ultimate courses include Ableton Live 10 Suite (rrp: £539) for free.
+The Ultimate Course also includes Ableton Live 10 Suite (rrp: £539) for free.

 If you are unsure what is right for you, book a call with a course advisor or send us an email.